Welcome Laurier members!

 • Email: [email protected] (email is not recommended for sharing personal information)

-Your first step—whether you plan to retire before or after the transition to UPP—is to notify Laurier Human Resources of your decision to retire.
+Your first step is to notify Laurier Human Resources of your decision to retire.
 Notice periods and documentation requirements vary by employee group, so Laurier HR can confirm what applies to you.
+Please contact [email protected] if you have questions about providing your retirement notice.
+Once you have given Laurier your notice, UPP will then provide your retirement options.

 How your plan works